IBM/sms-spam-filter-using-hortonworks/README.md

 #### 9. Save the Spam Filter Pyspark Model in remote HDP cluster

 After training the model (step 3) in remote HDP cluster, the model exists in the memory of the remote session.
-Write the model to a HDFS location and copy it to local node as show below.
+Write the model to a HDFS location and copy it to local node as shown below.

 ![](doc/source/images/save-mode-remote-1.png)